oliviergisiger/DWL_23/README.md

 # Contextualizing CO2 emissions to strengthen compensation transparency and to derive appropriate actions

 This project represents the main repository for the semester project of the moduel *Data Warehouse and Data Lake* at the Lucerne University of Applied Sciences and Arts (HSLU).
-It represents an ETL process that extracts product emissions by scraping and weather information by API calls and stores it in a data lake.
-This The data is then loaded into a data warehouse.
-The orchestration of the pipelines is done with Airflow.
+It represents an ETL process that extracts product emissions by scraping and weather information by API calls and stores it in a data lake (object storage).
+This data is then loaded into a data warehouse (relational database).
+The orchestration of the pipelines is done with Apache Airflow.
 This repository builds the data engineering part to reach the goal of creating a platform that helps users to translate the emissions caused by a specific product by providing them with transparent, actionable compensation methods that show for how much, with what and how long it would take to compensate the emission.

 ## Project structure